 In Your 20s

 During your late teens and 20s, testosterone is at its peak, and libido tends to be high.
 Erections are usually strong and happen quickly.
 Most men in their 20s can recover pretty fast after orgasm (called the refractory period) and may even be able to go multiple rounds in a short time.
 Performance anxiety or nerves can be more common, especially with new partners or new experiences, but physical capacity is usually on your side.
-Taking up sports, focusing on nutritious food, and tackling anxiety about performance can lay the groundwork for long-term sexual health.
+Taking up sports, focusing on nutritious food, and tackling performance anxiety can lay the groundwork for long-term sexual health.

 In Your 30s